Karlštejn: History

 Founded in 1348, the construction works were directed by the later Karlštejn burgrave Vitus of Bítov, but there are no records of the builder himself.
 Some historians speculate that Matthias of Arras may be credited with being the architect, but he had already died by 1352.
 It is likely that there was not a progressive and cunning architect, but a brilliant civil engineer who dexterously and with a necessary mathematical accuracy solved technically exigent problems that issued from the emperor's ideas and requests.
 Instead, Holy Roman Emperor Charles IV personally supervised the construction works and interior decoration.
 Construction was finished nearly twenty years later in 1365 when the "heart" of the treasury – the Chapel of the Holy Cross situated in the Great tower – was consecrated.

 Following the outbreak of the Hussite Wars, the Imperial Regalia were evacuated in 1421 and brought via Hungary to Nuremberg.
 In 1422, during the siege of the castle, Hussite attackers used biological warfare when Prince Sigismund Korybut used catapults to throw dead (but not plague-infected) bodies and 2,000 carriage-loads of dung over the walls, apparently managing to spread infection among the defenders.

 Later, the Bohemian crown jewels were moved back to the castle and kept there for almost two centuries, with some short breaks.
 The castle underwent several reconstructions: in late Gothic style after 1480, in Renaissance style in the last quarter of the 16th century.
 In 1487, the big tower was damaged by fire and during the 16th century there were several adaptations.
 During the Thirty Years' War in 1619, the coronation jewels and the archive were brought to Prague, and in 1620, the castle was turned over to Ferdinand II, Holy Roman Emperor.
 After having been conquered in 1648 by Swedes, it fell in disrepair.
-Finally, a neo-Gothic reconstruction was carried out by Josef Mocker between 1887 and 1899, giving the castle its present look.
+Finally, a Gothic Revival reconstruction was carried out by Josef Mocker between 1887 and 1899, giving the castle its present look.

+In 1902 the castle and estate were bought by the industrialist Wilhelm von Medinger from the Austrian politician Ludwig von Oppenheimer, who had lived there previously.

 The nearby village was founded during the construction of the castle and bore its name until it was renamed to Buda in the wake of the Hussite Wars.
 Renamed to Budňany in the 18th century, it was merged with Poučník and called Karlštejn.
 There is a golf club named after the castle nearby.